electricimp/Usb/examples/QL720NW_UART_USB_Driver/README.md

 ## QL720NW UART USB Driver

-The [USB.Host](../USB/) will handle the USD device connection/disconnection events and instantiation of this class.
+The [USB.Host](../USB/) will handle the USB device connection/disconnection events and instantiation of this class.
 This class should be registered with the [USB.Host](../USB/) and when a device with matching description is connected the device driver will be instantiated and passed to the `"started"` event callback registered with the [USB.Host.setEventListener](../USB/).

 ## Driver class base methods